 With milk yields improving, farmers need somewhere to sell their excess milk.
 A number of neighbouring farmers bring their milk to our farm every morning so that it can be transported and sold - alongside the milk produced on our farm - to nearby retailers (hotels, tea stations, etc).
 This allows the farmers to bypass expensive middle-men and thus maximise their profits.

-We would hope to eventually form a farmers co-operative where milk would be collected daily from individual farms, processed and sold at a community shop/kiosk, along with other farm produce.
+We hope to eventually form a farmers co-operative where milk would be collected daily from individual farms, processed and sold at a community shop/kiosk, along with other farm produce.

 The production of value-added dairy products such as yoghurt and cheese would also be beneficial and could be done on a cooperative basis.